zeeev/wham/README.md

 ### whamy

 Whamy requires sorted BAMs.
-It is also ideal to remove the duplicates, but not required.
+To improve whamy's speeds it is a good idea to remove duplicates and index the BAMS (not required).
 If the scaffold flag is not set whamy will run the whole genome.

     whamy --target a.bam,b.bam,c.bam --background d.bam,e.bam,f.bam --scaffold chr1 > stdout 2> stderr